Karen Silkwood: Education and personal life

-Union activities
+Employment and union activities

-In August 1972, Silkwood was hired as a metallography laboratory technician with the Kerr-McGee Corporation at their Cimarron River plutonium production plant near Crescent, Oklahoma.
-She soon joined the Oil, Chemical & Atomic Workers Union (OCAW) local.
-In November 1972, she participated in a strike to protest poor working conditions.
+In August 1972, Silkwood was hired as a metallography laboratory technician with the Kerr-McGee Corporation at their Cimarron River plutonium production plant near Crescent, Oklahoma that had opened two years prior.
+She also joined the Oil, Chemical & Atomic Workers Union (OCAW) local.

+In November 1972, when the union's contract had expired, she participated in a strike to protest poor working conditions.
 Kerr-McGee succeeded in breaking the strike by hiring people from the surrounding area to cross the picket line.
 The company's managers also began "working behind the scenes to entice workers to sign a petition calling for a decertification election to eliminate the union."
+The strike ended after ten weeks after employees were threatened with termination.
+In the early part of 1974, Kerr-McGee was behind in production and began to schedule employees to work seven-day workweeks as well as twelve hour shifts.
+The plant experienced a sudden increase in spills and contamination events.
+On July 13, 1974, almost two years into her employment, Silkwood experienced her first contamination which occurred in the emission spectroscopy lab.
+Testing discovered contamination within the air filter.

 In August 1974, Silkwood was elected to the OCAW local's three-person bargaining committee, the first woman to hold such a position at Kerr-McGee.
 It was a critical time for the local as the decertification drive had collected enough signatures to force an election on October 16.
 Silkwood's specific union duties included investigating health and safety issues.
 She discovered at the Cimarron plant what she considered to be numerous violations of health regulations, such as exposure of workers to contamination, faulty respiratory equipment, and improper storage of samples.
 She believed the lack of sufficient shower facilities was increasing the risk of employee contamination.
 She also found evidence of missing or misplaced plutonium.